Robbie1478/tau-behavior-driven-python-with-pytest-bdd/README.md

 - Using this command `pipenv run python -m pytest` means you need test in the name
 - Passing in the full path `pipenv run python -m pytest tests/step_defs/test_cucumbers_steps.py` would mean you wouldn't need to have `test` in the name of the `step definition`

+## Chapter 4 - Parametrizing Steps

+- Withina feature file, a parameter can be indicated by using doulbe quotes around what we want to parametrize `Given the basket has "2" cucumbers`
+- We also need to import `Parsers module` from `pytest_bdd package` this can be done like so `from pytest_bdd import scenario, parsers, given, when, then`